acevedosharp/ensemble-testing-chamber/README.md

 # testing-chamber
-## Instructions to run on a 4 cores and 16gb machine
+## An example to run on a 4 cores and 16 gigs machine
 Run the following commands and that's it! :)

 1. sudo apt update && sudo apt upgrade